m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 * mitmproxy -> python adapter -> send to replicate.com / or custom self hosted LLMs
 * burp suite -> burp suite extension -> send to replicaite / or custom self hosted LLMs

-# challenges with self hosting LLMs
+# Challenges with self hosting LLMs

 * Using replicate.com allows me to use a much larger LLM (70+ billion parameters) and get back a timely response.
 * Self hosting LLMs or running on personal computers is more private but the latency is greater.